ballerkobe808/invest/README - 3 PURCHASE PROCESS.md

 ### Closing Costs --------------------------

-This can run anywhere from 2k - 10k+ Depending on what(and who) is involved
+These can run anywhere from 2k - 10k+ Depending on what(and who) is involved

-Home Inspection (300-500):

 #### Lender/Loan related fees